 Most Viennese food has their origin in the culinary highlights of the former nations of the Austro-Hungarian Empire.
 You’ll find a hint of Bavaria and the Alps mixed in with a healthy portion of Hungary, Bohemia, Moravia, and Italy.
 Further inspiration was found in Croatia, Galicia, Styria, and Slovenia.

 Whether it’s braised, boiled, stewed, or fried – Viennese food is almost always comfort food.
 Vegetables and salads are but an afterthought to meat, potatoes, bread, and other carbohydrates.

 Various surveys have confirmed that the Wiener Schnitzel, the breaded veal escalope (or the less expensive Wiener Schnitzel from pork), is Austria’s favourite dish by far.

 After living in Austria for eight years and regularly visiting the capital, this list will give you a good idea of what to eat in Vienna.
-It also comes with recommendations of where to go looking for the most authentic Viennese food.
+It also comes with recommendations of where to go looking for the best Austrian food in Vienna.